openfaas/faas/CONTRIBUTING.md

 ### Guidelines

-Here are a few guidelines for contributing:

-* If you would like to contribute to the codebase **please make an issue titled Proposal: ...**
+Guidelines for contributing.

+**I've found a typo**

+* A Pull Request is not necessary.
+Raise an [Issue](https://github.com/alexellis/faas/issues) and we'll fix it as soon as we can.

+**I have a [great] idea**

+The OpenFaaS maintainers would like to make OpenFaaS the best it can be and we can't do it alone.
+Our time is limited so we'd like to make sure we agree on the proposed work before you spend time doing it.
+Saying "no" is hard which is why we'd rather say "yes" ahead of time.

+What makes a good proposal?

+* A quick summary
+* Pros + Cons
+* Effort required
+* Screenshots or CLI examples

+**Paperwork for Pull Requests**

+Please read this whole guide and make sure you agree to our DCO agreement (included below):

+* Sign-off your commits
-* Please use the supplied template for issues and pull requests.
+* Use the whole template for issues and pull requests

-* Don't raise PRs for typos, these aren't necessary - just raise an Issue
-* If the documentation can be improved / translated etc please raise an issue to discuss.

-* Please always provide a summary of what you changed, how you did it and how it can be tested by project maintainers.
+* Always give instructions for testing
+ * Give us CLI commands and output or screenshots where you can

+**Questions/suggestions/support needed**

+Please raise an Issue or email alex@openfaas.com for an invitation to our Slack community.

 ### Community